What's the Point? Making a Claim

 - Create New Theory

 9. There are several ways to construct a thesis point in relation to the existing scholarly conversation.
 Mark Gaipa (2004) explained eight specific strategies for entering into an academic debate.
 I will be organizing these strategies into three groups and I’ll add two additional strategies Gaipa overlooked.
 Some strategies are focused on agreement with other scholars.
 First, you can Kiss Ass.
 You can agree with an established scholar and explain how his or her theory and evidence are correct.
 Often this strategy is used against a critic who has attacked the established scholar with whom you agree.
-Second, you can Piggyback an established scholar, standing on the shoulders of intellectual giant.
+Second, you can Piggyback an established scholar, standing on the shoulders of an intellectual giant.
 You agree with a scholar but then expand on his or her work by adding a new idea or new piece of evidence, or by applying the existing theory or evidence in a new way.
 Third, you can Leapfrog a scholar, which is also known as biting the hand that feeds you.
 Here you agree with an established scholar, but then point out a problem, missing evidence, a contradiction, an inconsistency, or an error in the existing research.

 10. Other strategies are more antagonistic.
 The fourth strategy is playing the Peacemaker.
 If there is an academic fight then you can enter into the middle of the fray and try to resolve the debate between two or more scholars.
 This strategy can entail both praising the strengths of each scholar while also criticizing their errors.
 A fifth strategy is Picking a Fight.
 You can critically analyze a scholar's argument and prove how it contains errors or how it is completely wrong.
 The sixth strategy is very similar, except you are criticizing a group of scholars, or perhaps a whole discipline.
 This strategy is called Taking on the Establishment.
 You attack a serious error of fact or theory, which a group of scholars have uncritically accepted as true.
 You should be very careful with such a strategy, as you will most likely anger a lot of people by attacking their work.